k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

 *   The `HandleLLMResponse` function will be refined to ensure seamless integration of LLM-generated narrative and tool calls into the game flow.
 *   Narrative will be converted to semantic JSON and sent to the presentation layer.
 *   Tool calls will be executed by the Tool Dispatcher, potentially modifying game state or triggering further events.

+**Temporary Implementation Note:** Currently, a hardcoded check for `guard_captain_thomas` is present in `internal/server/telnet_server.go` to demonstrate basic action logging and threshold triggering.
+This is a placeholder and will be replaced by a more generic Sentient Entity Manager in future iterations of this phase.

 ## 3. Acceptance Criteria